Nikos Badimas

-Nikos Badimas (Νίκος Μπαδήμας; born 16 December 1974) is a Greek professional football manager.
+Nikos Badimas (Νίκος Μπαδήμας; born 16 December 1974) is a Greek professional football manager and former player.
+He is the current manager of Gamma Ethniki club Trikala.

-Career

 Playing career

 As a player, Badimas started from the infrastructure segments of Panionios, where he played for the U−19 squad.
 He then spent the rest of his playing career with P.A.O.
 Rouf, Foinikas Kallithea, A.O.
 Terpsithea, Charavgiakos, Thriamvos and AO Trachones.

-Coaching career
+Managerial career

 Badimas began his coaching career in Kaisariani, followed by Dafni Palaio Faliro and AO Terpsithea.
 In 2016 he took over PAS Giannina U−17 with whom he reached the Final-4 in the Greek U−17 championship.
 In 2019, he was appointed assistant to PAS Giannina head coach Argiris Giannikis, while simultaneously serving as the Technical Director of the club's infrastructure departments, as well as the head coach of the U−19 squad.

 In June 2021, Badimas was hired as manager of Super League 2 club Ergotelis.

 In August 2022, Badimas was hired as manager of Kozani.